How To Be Safe

 Password

 It seems like everybody takes password strength lightly these days- we're all focused on 2FA and the newest security protocols when the lowest-level security measures can be what stops a hack.
-When setting a password, we recommend you make the password at least 10 characters long, with at least 1 uppercase letter, 1 number, and a special symbol.
+When setting a password, we recommend you make the password at least 13 characters long, with at least 1 uppercase letter, 1 number, and a special symbol.
 Why?
-Given current technology, even a 9-digit password will take at least 9 years to hack, and 10-digit is almost impossible to hack for that matter.
+Given current technology, even a 11-characters password will take at least 3 years to hack, and 12-characters is almost impossible to hack for that matter.
 Technology does change, but for now, we recommend that you follow our guidance.
 Try memorizing your password as well; those 'remember password' checkboxes use cookies to store passwords.
 Therefore, when you clear your browser cache, your browser will 'forget' the password.
 You definitely don't want that happening!
 Never share your password with anyone, not even support.
 If you receive an email from someone claiming to be a CryptoGames staff/support and asking for your password, do not respond.
 We will never ask you to reveal your password.

 2FA